The primary reference for teams developing a new course and preparing for validation is the relevant University course validation procedure:

 - For credit-bearing short courses of up to 60 credits: procedure for the approval of new credit-bearing short courses (the first stage of which is completion of the short course proposal form)

-- For non credit-bearing courses: procedure for the approval of new non credit-bearing courses (the first stage of which is the completion of a course proposal form for non-credit bearing provision)
+- For non-credit bearing courses: procedure for the approval of new non-credit bearing courses (the first stage of which is the completion of a course proposal form for non-credit bearing provision, in accordance with the approval process flowchart)

 Further information and guidance on course validation, including documentation templates, is available below.